AndrewJBateman/nx-angular-graphql/README.md

 * Status: Working
 * Testing: unit and end-end tests not completed
-* To-Do: change deadline from simple string to a Date,
+* To-Do: change deadline from simple string to a Date, change random image for icon? add detail to task?

 ## :clap: Inspiration/General Tools